dancrn/lms/README.md

     # make install

-this will install the lms binary, along with a supporting script. you'll want to edit `/etc/profile` to source `/usr/local/bin/lms_module_script`, so that lms will work. if you call lms, then by default, nothing will happen.
+this will install the lms binary, along with a supporting script. you'll want to edit `/etc/profile` to source `/usr/local/bin/lms_module_script`, so that lms will work. if you call lms, then by default, nothing will happen (it will create the scipt that needs to be sourced, but nothing will source it)

 usage
 =====